jkstyle2/CarND-Traffic-Sign-Classifier-P2/writeup.md

 ![Grayscale][image17]

-As a last step, I normalized the image data because it can speed up convergence and the neural networks can perform better when the input(feature) distributions have mean zero.
+As a second step, I normalized the image data because it can speed up convergence and the neural networks can perform better when the input(feature) distributions have mean zero.
 As a suggested way, I used a technique such that (X_train - 128)/128 for the normalization, which results in not exactly zero mean, but fairly easy to implement.
+It seems worked great but I still wonder how this technique really made it although it doesn't use the exact mean and variance.
 The values are all reduced to the range (-1,1) and the resulting outputs are as below.

 ![Normalization][image18]

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image16]

-The difference between the original data set and the augmented data set is the following ...

-Rumor has it that data augmentation is the single best method to increase accuracy of the model.
-Because several classes in the data have far fewer samples than others the model will tend to be biased toward those classes with more samples.
-I implemented augmentation by creating copies of each sample for a class (sometimes several copies) in order to boost the number of samples for the class to 800 (if that class didn't already have at least 800 samples).
-Each copy is fed into a "jitter" pipeline that randomly translates, scales, warps, and brightness adjusts the image.
-I sought to keep the parameters for these transformations relatively conservative and keep the sign in the image recognizable.
-This was by far the most laborious part of the project, and it takes quite some time to run the code.
+For the last step, It is obvious to generate additional data because the number of images in some classes is relatively small.
+The augmented data set adds extra value to base data so that we can take more abundant information to classify the dataset.
+Due to the shortage of time, I just skip this step for now, but I will be back to complete this task later when I get more time.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.